Maria Anna Mozart: Marriage and move to St. Gilgen

-The home where Maria Anna Mozart lived with her family in St. Gilden is the same house where her mother Anna Maria was born in 1720.
+The home where Maria Anna Mozart lived with her family in St. Gilgen is the same house where her mother Anna Maria was born in 1720.
 Today it is a museum dedicated to their memory.

-Eventually, on 23 August 1784 Marianne, aged 33, married a magistrate named Johann Baptist Franz Freiherr von Berchtold zu Sonnenburg (1736–1801), and settled with him in St. Gilgen, a village in Austria about 29 km east of the Mozart family home in Salzburg.
+Eventually, on 23 August 1784 Marianne, aged 33, married a magistrate named Johann Baptist Franz von Berchtold zu Sonnenburg (1736–1801), and settled with him in St. Gilgen, a village in Austria about 29 km east of the Mozart family home in Salzburg.
 The wedding was attended by Leopold, Katherl Gilowsky, some others, but not Wolfgang.

-Berchtold lived in St. Gilgen because his occupation was "Pfleger," i.e. the representative of the Salzburg government in the area; it was a demanding position.
+Berchtold lived in St. Gilgen because his occupation was "Pfleger", i.e. the representative of the Salzburg government in the area; it was a demanding position.
 This, curiously, had been also the position of Marianne's maternal grandfather Wolfgang Nikolaus Pertl, from 1716 to 1724.
-The government had built a substantial residence and headquarters for the Pfleger in 1720, and this is the home (where her late mother had spent her first four years) into which Marianne moved on her marriage.
+The government had built a substantial residence and headquarters for the Pfleger in 1720, and this was the home (where her late mother had spent her first four years) into which Marianne moved on her marriage.

 Berchtold was twice a widower and had five children from his two previous marriages, whom Marianne helped raise.
 She also bore three children of her own: Leopold Alois Pantaleon (1785–1840), Jeanette (1789–1805) and Marie Babette (1790–1791).
 The marriage may have been a difficult one, in that Berchtold's children were often ill-behaved, even disrespectful, and Berchtold was not always reasonable with her.

 It was a disadvantage to Marianne that St. Gilgen was at the time a very remote location.
 (Halliwell 1998) describes the picturesque route that had to be traversed in order for Marianne to be able to play Wolfgang's new concertos in her home.

 Wolfgang would send concerto scores to Leopold, who would have the parts copied and send them to Nannerl.
 The main lines of communication between Salzburg and St Gilgen were a weekly official messenger service, and a more irregular service offered by a woman carrying glassware between the two places.
-Whichever service was used, Wolfgang's concertos travelled rolled up in a backpack with candles, lard, and anything else ordered by people on the route.
+Whichever service was used, Wolfgang's concertos traveled rolled up in a backpack with candles, lard, and anything else ordered by people on the route.